seetaface/SeetaFaceEngine/FaceIdentification/README.md

 If you find SeetaFace Identification (VIPLFaceNet) useful in your research work, please consider citing:

     @article{liu2016viplfacenet,
-      Author = {Liu, Xin, and Kan, Meina, and Wu, Wanglong, and Shan, Shiguang, and Chen, Xilin}, Journal = {Frontiers of Computer Science},
+      Author = {Liu Xin and Kan Meina and Wu Wanglong and Shan Shiguang and Chen Xilin}, Journal = {Frontiers of Computer Science},
       Title = {{VIPLFaceNet}: An Open Source Deep Face Recognition SDK}, Year = {2016}